About Bovine TB

 Testing & movements

 You will be sent a Notice requiring Cleansing and Disinfection (BT05) at the beginning of the breakdown explaining what you need to do after reactor cattle have been removed.
 This form has a declaration that needs to be returned to APHA to confirm that you have carried out cleaning and disinfection after the removal of reactors to slaughter.
 It is important to return the form to APHA promptly as movement restrictions cannot be lifted at the end of the breakdown without a completed declaration.
+If you cannot find the original form, a replacement BT05 can be downloaded from GOV.UK.

 C&D is important as M. bovis can potentially survive for months in the environment, especially in cool, moist and dark places.
 Studies show it can survive for: